Aleyvs/Election_Analysis/README.md

 - The winner of the election was:
     - Diana DeGette: received 73.8% of the votes.
 (272,892)

 ## Election-Audit Summary

-To sumarise, the use of the data set together with the python script is a much more eficient way to visualize the information.
+To summarize, the use of the data set together with the python script is a much more efficient way to visualize the information.
 With the script created during this project we can easily reuse for any other elections.
-One example is with the information you are inputing into the script, the .csv file can be the information of any district or county and the script will show all the different candidates and counties as well as the votes each refeived.
+One example is with the information you are inputting into the script, the .csv file can be the information of any district or county and the script will show all the different candidates and counties as well as the votes each received.
 Another modification we can do is to show further information on the winner.
 Like, from where they received their votes; which county supports them the most, and so on.